 AMBA-PV defines a new trait class amba_pv_protocol_types that features:

 - Support for most of the TLM 2.0 BP rules.

 - No part-words.

 - Byte enable length is a multiple of the burst size.

 - Simulated endianness equals host endianness.

-2.0 classes and interfaces, the following additional rules apply to the TLM 2.0 GP
+When using amba_pv_protocol_types with TLM 2.0 classes and interfaces, the following additional rules apply to the TLM 2.0 GP attributes:

 - The data length attribute must be greater than or equal to the burst size times the burst length.

 - The streaming width attribute must be equal to the burst size for a fixed burst.